-New York’s John F. Kennedy International Airport is the Busiest of New York Airports.
-And one of the busiest in the US.
-It handles over 56 million passengers yearly.
+New York’s John F. Kennedy International Airport is the busiest of New York Airports.
+And one of the busiest in the US: it handles over 56 million passengers yearly.
 So to keep all that air traffic away from the city the Airport is inconveniently located around 12miles from downtown Manhattan.
 This means that one of the first problems you must solve for your trip is sorting out transportation from JFK airport to Manhattan.
 This guide is intended to help you find the best transport option for You.
-So we will cover the good, the bad, the cheap, the not so cheap and the Fast and the Slow.
+So we will cover the good, the bad, the cheap, the not-so-cheap, and the Fast and the Slow.

 The First choice to make is whether you want to take some form of private hire or public transport.
-NAturally, Public transport is cheaper but can be clunky, whereas the Private Hire options give a more personal experience but are more costly.
+Naturally, Public transport is cheaper but can be clunky, whereas Private Hire options give a more personal experience but are more costly.
 For Speed, Public Transport is definitely the way to go as you bypass the horrendous New York Traffic completely.

 Public Transport – Air Train and Subway

 The Cheapest way into the City is using a combined Air Train and Subway Trip.
-This will cost $7.75 (+$1.00 metro card) Which is a combination of the $5 Air Train Fee and the Subway $2.75 (if you plan on using the Subway a lot a 7-day unlimited pass can be purchased for $32 which save on 13 trips and over).
+This will cost $7.75 (+$1.00 metro card) Which is a combination of the $5 Air Train Fee and the Subway $2.75 (if you plan on using the Subway a lot a 7-day unlimited pass can be purchased for $32 which saves on 13 trips and over).

 So it’s cheap and it’s fast, what’s not to like?
 Well, the Drawback is New York’s Subway system is a little antiquated and most stations have stairs, instead of escalators or elevators.
 With luggage, this can be an issue.
 Most stations are not too deep and for normal transport, most people can deal with the few steps but with 23+kg each of luggage, it can a be pain.
 It’s still our first choice, But it’s not everyone’s idea of a perfect start to their trip.